The Q and the Grey

 "The Q and the Grey" is the 11th episode of the third season of Star Trek: Voyager, the 53rd episode overall.
-This is a science fiction television episode of the Star Trek franchise that aired on UPN on November 27, 1996, featuring John de Lancie as the alien Q.

 Plot

 Captain Kathryn Janeway is surprised when Q appears in her quarters – and in her bed – one night.
 Q is intent on Janeway becoming the mother of his child, and plies the Captain with gifts in an attempt to win her affections.
 Q believes that his desire for Janeway should be regarded as an honour, but Janeway insists that he leave, and eventually he does.

 Q's absence does not last long, as he abducts the captain and takes her to the Q Continuum, now appearing as an American Civil War period piece.
 He explains that there is a civil war brewing among the Q race, and Q hopes that he and Janeway can bring a child into the Continuum to avert the war.
 The Q authorities (represented as Confederate soldiers) fire on them, wounding Q, then arrive and capture Q and Janeway.
 The Q leader, appearing as a Confederate colonel, intends to execute them both.

 On Voyager, the remaining crew have been observing dozens of supernovae taking place throughout the area.
 A Q female (Suzie Plakson), Q's former partner, appears and says that the civil war among the Q is the cause.
 She helps the crew reach the Q Continuum by flying into a supernova, and provides the Voyager crew with Q weapons, which they use to attack the Q authorities' camp and free Q and Janeway.
 The two Qs resume their relationship and decide to become parents themselves, thus ending the war.
 Captain Janeway is witness to the two Q mating, which consists of simply touching fingers.

 Q returns later to Janeway's quarters with his infant son and asks her to be his godmother, which she accepts.